Port Adelaide: Markets

-Culture
+Culture and education

-Port Adelaide is traditionally a working class area which stemmed from the economic activity the wharves produced and the subsequent industry.
+Port Adelaide is traditionally a working-class area, which stemmed from the economic activity the wharves produced and the subsequent industry.

 Progressive movements

-Port Adelaide has a long-standing tradition of social reform and progressive movements.
+Port Adelaide has a longstanding tradition of social reform and progressive movements.
 Early examples are religious leaders seeking to reduce prostitution and alcoholism amongst wharf workers in the mid-1800s.
 Later examples are union movements that fought for better working conditions on the wharf and surrounding industries.

-Recently Port Adelaide has had a strong tradition of helping support local indigenous populations with Kura Yerlo Community Centre and other indigenous programs.
+Recently Port Adelaide has had a strong tradition of helping support local Indigenous populations with Kura Yerlo Community Centre and other Indigenous programs.
 The Port Adelaide Football Club assists to advance the lives of disadvantaged and discriminated indigenous peoples and youth.
 Significant people involved in these movements are often recognised on the Port Adelaide Workers Memorial at Black Diamond Corner.
 In 2021 the South Australian May Day celebrations took place in Port Adelaide.

 Art

-Impressionist painter Mortimer Menpes was born, and grew up, in Port Adelaide where his father was a successful businessman.
-Modernist painter Margaret Preston was born in Port Adelaide and spent the first 10 years of her life in the area whilst her father worked as a marine engineer.
+Impressionist painter Mortimer Menpes was born and grew up in Port Adelaide, where his father was a successful businessman.
+Modernist painter Margaret Preston was born in Port Adelaide and spent the first 10 years of her life in the area while her father worked as a marine engineer.

 The diverse subject matter in the Port Adelaide region has proved attractive to painters and artists such as John Giles.
 During the 1940s John Giles would often be accompanied by friend and fellow artist Jeffrey Smart whilst working on Port Adelaide maritime paintings.

 The Port Adelaide Artists Forum organises events for local artists.
 Galleries in the area include the Black Diamond Gallery and Gallery Yampu.
 The Jackalope Studio Gallery serves as a working studio, a showcase for artists and photographers, framing studio and contains a large amount of purchasable art from Mexico.

 There are several public artworks in Port Adelaide, including Glow / Taltaityai, at the western end of Walter Morris Drive.
 Sculpted in 2009 by Michelle Nikou and Jason Milanovic, the glow-in-the-dark sculptures of ibis and emu are representations of the Tjilbruke Kaurna Dreaming story.

 The Wonderwalls Festival, which involves international artists using the buildings in the area for street art, attracts around 30,000 visitors to Port Adelaide.

 Music

-The Hart's Mill precinct is home to various events and festivals such as Adelaide Guitar Festival performances.
-The largest music festival in Port Adelaide is St Jerome's Laneway Festival.
-The Semaphore Music Festival also holds events in the flour shed at Hart's Mill.
+The Hart's Mill precinct is home to various events and festivals, such as Adelaide Guitar Festival performances.
+The largest music festival in Port Adelaide was St Jerome's Laneway Festival, which moved there in 2014, but as of 2025 takes place in Bonython Park in the Adelaide Park Lands.

 The Waterside Workers Hall is a venue used for concerts as well as performance art and comedy.
-It is currently occupied by Vitalstatistix.
+Since 1992 and as of 2025 it is occupied by Vitalstatistix arts organisation.

 The Largs Pier Hotel had a history of hosting early Adelaide rock bands.
 Jimmy Barnes wrote a song after the pub and his experiences playing there.
 The Port Adelaide region is home to some notable vinyl record stores such as Porthole Records and Mr V Music.